THE DOG DAYS OF SUMMER PART III: HOMECOMING

 Bailey looks up and starts wagging her tail again.
 But she does not stand.
 She can’t.
 She is just too weak.
 I think Mindy may be crying, but she turns her head away briefly.

 Not much more needs to be said.

 That night, and for many nights after, I carry Bailey up the four flights of stairs that lead to our bedroom.
 She barely struggles against me.
 She is simply too weak to make the journey herself.
 Once upstairs, I place her down on her new “bed.”
 She immediately makes a mess right on it, partly out of having to go, and partly out of fear.
 This is all so new to her.
-I had warned my wife about the possibility of this, so neither of us are that surprised.
+I had warned Mindy about the possibility of this, so neither of us are that surprised.
 We know it would be a while before house training takes effect.
 But we are surprised at how quickly she adjusts to life with us.